 - 500 of each Tribal Theme Deck (there are five different decks so 2,500 total)

-The regular 1st Edition will be shipping in a few waves starting Summer 2021 and will consist of 10X the Kickstarter print run, per MetaZoo.
+The Cryptid Nation 1st Edition shipped in a few waves starting Summer 2021 and consists of 10X the Kickstarter print run, per MetaZoo.
 Those numbers are as follows::

 - 25,000 Booster Boxes (36 packs/box)